NadimGhaznavi/Db4E/pages/ops/Configuring-the-Monero-Daemon-as-a-Service.md

 ---

-# Configuring the Monero Daemon to Run as a Service
+# Configure the Monero Service

-As mentioned in the introduction of this page, the *Monero Daemon* is an interactive process that accepts commands.
+The *Monero Daemon* is an interactive process that accepts commands.
 In order to take advantage of this feature while still running it as a service this implementation uses two distinct services.
 The primary service is the actual *Monero Daemon*.
 The secondary service sets up a named pipe which allows the user to send commands to the *Monero Daemon* by echoing commands into the named pipe.

 ---

-# The monerod.ini File
+## The monerod.ini File

 A custom `monerod.ini` file should be created in the `/opt/prod/monerod` directory.
 This file contains the deployment specific settings for the Monero Daemon.
 A complete listing is shown below: